LUO FM

 By Okwong Geoffrey

-Police in Pader District have begun implementing the Sub-County Policing Model aimed at improving crime response and bringing services closer to communities.
+Police in Pader district have begun implementing the subcounty policing model aimed at improving crime response and bringing services closer to communities by receiving 23 motorcycles.

 The motorcycles are part of government reinforcement efforts to strengthen security at the grassroots level.

-SSP Okae emphasized that the motorcycles are strictly for public service and crime prevention.
-He warned officers against misuse of the motorcycles for personal errands and urged community members to report any cases of misuse to the District Police Commander’s office or the Officer in Charge of the nearest police station.
+SSP Okae emphasised that the motorcycles are strictly for public service and crime prevention.
+He warned officers against misuse of the motorcycles for personal errands and urged community members to report any cases of misuse to the District Police Commander’s office or the officer in charge of the nearest police station.

 Addressing concerns about hard-to-reach areas, Okae clarified that there is no area beyond police reach, although terrain and logistical challenges sometimes slow operations.
 He called for collaboration between the police, local government, central government, and the community to overcome such challenges.